 Almost all photographers or photography fans know Edward Weston as one of the seminal figures in photography.
 He is well-known with his photographs of Point Lobos, dunes, landscapes, and nudes.
 But, did you know that he was a big cat fan and photographed many a cat to include in his vast collection of work?
 One of his cats is on top of this post and you may have seen occasional cat photos I might have included in a post featuring Sotheby’s photo auctions.
 If you like to see more of Weston and his cats, visit this post on the Web site Cultural Cat.

 From cats to dogs, we are really enjoying Karma.
 He is a laid back, cool dude; does not bark much (maybe yet!) and sleeps through the night.
 He is still fuzzy with puppy hair and has not had any grooming beyond combing we do.
-We are waiting for George to be ready to strip him, which is the dog groomers’ jargon for pulling his hair a clump at a time.
+We are waiting for George to strip him, which is the dog groomers’ jargon for pulling his hair a clump at a time.
 It sounded too painful to me and I asked George how he handles them while stripping the dogs.
 To my surprise, he said, “oh, most of them fall asleep as I strip them!”
 I cannot wait to see Karma groomed and his beard fully grown and dangling below his chin.
 His eyebrows are growing although they are still a little unruly, going in many different directions.